KazunoriKasahara/ch3-markdown/exercise-1/README.md

-As described in the [git-basics chapter](https://info201.github.io/git-basics.html), you should begin by forking this repository, then cloning it to your local machine.
+As described in the [git-basics chapter](https://info201.github.io/git-basics.html), you should begin by forking this repository, then cloning it to your local machine.hh

+THis is a pen.
+Practice makes perfect.

 Then, in the space below, put your favorite quote in a block quote, and provide a link to a website that provides additional information